What Does Glycolic Acid Do for Skin? Benefits You Need to Know

 On the other hand, things are different.
 Humectants will draw what water is available, which means water molecules from deeper layers of your skin in drier conditions when there is less moisture in the air than on your skin.
 This is a problem because your humectant only brings moisture from deep within your skin to the skin's surface, where it runs the risk of quickly evaporating off your face into the dry air.

-So instead of bringing moisture from deep within your skin to the surface, your humectant is bringing
+So instead of bringing moisture from deep within your skin to the surface, your humectant is bringing moisture from deep within your skin.
+Apply another moisturizer or cream over your glycolic acid product that is more occlusive (thicker) to prevent this.

-skin (trap it in).
+This occlusive layer will aid in retaining moisture on your skin (trap it in).
 Don't skip this important step!
-Glycolic acid should not mistakenly dry out the skin or do
+Glycolic acid should not mistakenly dry out the skin or do more damage than benefit.

 Removes Acne

 Glycolic acid treats acne by removing dead skin cells that often block pores and cause outbreaks.
-As a
+As a keratolytic, glycolic acid can dissolve dead skin cells on the skin's surface and unclog any blocked pores.

-in a recent study of glycolic acid peel treatment to minimize existing acne and preserve clean skin.
+By removing dead skin cells that block pores and cause outbreaks, glycolic acid has been demonstrated in a recent study of glycolic acid peel treatment to minimize existing acne and preserve clean skin.

-azelaic acid if acne is your primary concern (good for cystic acne).
+Other keratolytics include benzoyl peroxide (effective for moderate to severe inflammatory acne) and azelaic acid if acne is your primary concern (good for cystic acne).
 In addition, salicylic acid is recommended for sensitive skin or oil management.

 Fades Hyperpigmentation

-with glycolic acid.
+Dark spots, age spots, freckles, and melasma are minor hyperpigmented conditions that are lightened with glycolic acid.
 Glycolic acid has also been investigated as a successful acne scar therapy.

 How?
 The skin underneath hyperpigmentation is less pigmented and darker on the skin's surface.
-To show a new layer of skin with a more even skin tone, glycolic acid exfoliates and eliminates darker dead skin cells from the surface of your skin.
+To how a new layer of skin with a more even skin tone, glycolic acid exfoliates and eliminates darker dead skin cells from the surface of your skin.
 With regular usage, this procedure successfully reduces hyperpigmentation.

 Safe for Lipids